bhavanb/Timetable-Generator/readme.md

 # Timetable Generator
+A Java program to generate time tables.
+Made for a school project
 ## Using the generator:
 In order to use the timetable generator, first the inputs must be provided in the `inputs.csv` file.
 A sample has been provided.
 Run `classTimeTable.java` to generate the timetables.
 ## Output: